ncatlab/nlab-content/pages/0/6/4/3/3460/content.md

 ## The idea ##

-The concept of separable algebra is a strengthening of the concept of [[semisimple algebra]].
+The concept of separable algebra is a strengthening of the concept of [[semisimple algebra]], and a generalization of the concept of a [[separable field extension]].

 ## Definition ##